top of page

 About the Wrongful Conviction Project

-The Capital Area Private Defender Service (CAPDS) has received a grant from the U.S. Department of Justice to examine wrongful convictions in Travis County, Texas.
+The Capital Area Private Defender Service (CAPDS) has received a grant from the U.S. Department of Justice and Travis County to examine wrongful convictions in Travis County, Texas.
 The Wrongful Conviction Project works on post-conviction cases in Travis County.

 Meet the Team